Apply updates to cloud environments

 - Select the package to apply.
 Use the filter at the top to find your package.

-Click Apply.
-Notice that the status in the upper right of the Environment details view changes to Queued, and that an Environment updates section now shows the progress of the package.
+- Click Apply.
+Notice that the status in the upper-right corner of the Environment details view changes from Queued to In Progress, and an Environment updates section now shows the progress of the package.
 You can refresh the page to check the status.

 Apply a package to a production environment by using LCS

-- Select the package to apply in your production environment, and then click Schedule to submit a request to the Service Engineering team to apply it.
+Select the package to apply in your production environment, and then click Schedule to submit a request to apply it.

 The list of packages includes only the packages that have been successfully signed off in the sandbox environment, and that have been marked as release candidates.

-- Specify the date and time to schedule package application for, click Submit, and then click OK to confirm.
-Note that your environments will be down and unavailable to perform business while the package is being applied.
+Specify the date and time to schedule the package application.
+Click Submit, and then click OK to confirm.
+Note that your environments will be unavailable to perform business while the package is being applied.

-After the deployment is successfully completed, the Servicing status field is set to Completed, but the Request status field is still set to In progress, because the request hasn't yet been closed.
+After the deployment is successfully completed, the Servicing status field is set to Completed.

-If you're using Microsoft Dynamics 365 for Retail components (such as Retail Modern POS), after you've applied a deployable package in your environment, you must also update your in-store components.
-For more information, see Retail Modern POS installation and updates.
+If you're using retail components (such as Retail Modern POS), after you've applied updates and extensions in your environment, you must also update your in-store components.
+For more information, see Configure, install, and activate Retail Modern POS (MPOS).